Correspondence

 René Descartes & William James — doubt, reality-testing, and epistemic vertigo online

-Blaise Pascal & Samuel Johnson — distraction, diversion, and the metaphysics of infinite scroll
+Blaise Pascal & Samuel Johnson — are LLMs conscious?

 Voltaire & Jonathan Swift — satire as disinfectant: ridicule vs misinformation